Alburth/TraceTheWaste/README.md

 The mobile app is written in React Native and uses an API to communicate with the database.
 Within the aplication various checks of the entered data are performed to verify completeness and correctness.

 <h2> Basic flow </h2>
-A construction waste driver needs to provide the following information in each report:
+The applications purpose was to replace the traditional way of reporting by paper, and the main request of our customer was that the application should be easy to use.
+The reports are written by the driver of the construction waste load and needs to contain the following information:

   - An image of the delivery reciept.
   - An image of the waste.